pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Homelab.md

     CALL $4300

+To run a program with the 64k memory configuration it may be necessary to add the following option:

+    -pragma-define:REGISTER_SP=0x8000

 # Library notes

 The font is fixed in the machine ROM and switches out symbols such as square and curly brackets for accented characters.